 - A1 the social, political, economic and professional context, in relation to the specialism.
-(SOA) (RTPI 7.7.2) - A2 the needs and aspirations of building users: the impact of buildings on the environment, and the precepts of sustainable design: the way in which buildings fit into their local context.
-(GC5.1, GC5.2, GC5.3) - A3 the need to critically review precedents relevant to the function, organisation and technological strategy of proposals; the need to appraise and prepare building briefs of diverse scales and types, to define client and user requirements and their appropriateness to site and context; the contributions of designers and co-professionals to the formulation of the brief, and the methods of investigation used in its preparation.
+(SOA) (RTPI 7.7.2) - A2 the needs and aspirations of citizens: the relationships between buildings and the environment, and the precepts of sustainable urban design.
+(GC5.1, GC5.2, GC5.3) - A3 the need to critically review precedents relevant to the function, organisation and technological strategy of proposals; the need to appraise and prepare briefs of diverse scales and types, to define client and user requirements and their appropriateness to site and context; the contributions of designers and co-professionals to the formulation of the brief, and the methods of investigation used in its preparation.
 (GC7.1, GC7.2, GC7.3) - A4 the appropriate research methods for the specialism.
 (SOA) - A5 the professional, ethical, and legal responsibilities of a designer in respect of their duty of care; including health and safety.
 (SOA)